thornoar/smoothmanifold/documentation/main.typ

   - `covermode == 2`: The portion `s` will be erased completely, "covered" by `gs`;
   - `covermode == 1`: The portion `s` will be "demoted to the background" --- either temporarily removed or drawn with dashes;
   - `covermode == 0`: The portion `s` will be drawn like the rest of the path;
   - `covermode == -1`: If the portion `s` is "demoted", it will be brought "back to the surface", i.e. drawn with solid pen.
-Otherwise, it will be draw as-is.
+Otherwise, it will be drawn as-is.
   Consider the following example:
   #example(
     image("resources/fitpath-showcase.svg"),